-- Standard power rear sliding window
+- Standard power-sliding rear window

 - Optional moonroof

 Dashboard components mimic the Explorer: A tall center stack has radio controls above the air vents and connects to a floor-mounted console box below.
 Front bucket seats and a second-row bench provide seating for up to five.
-The bed's cargo volume is 37.5 cubic feet, which is more than the Frontier, equal to the Dakota and less than the Ridgeline.

 - Standard air conditioning